joaoordine/mangrove_microbiota/README.md

 ## Go to script 3.
 Assigning taxonomy to nanopore reads
 ## Go to script 3.1 Calculate annotation frequency

 ## Go to script 4.
 Diversity analysis

 ## Go to script 5.
 Visualize taxonomy

-## Go to script 6.
-Phylogeny
-In process
 ## Go to script 7.
 Correlation heatmap

+Some mangrove isolates were selected for whole-genome sequencing (Illumina NovaSeq 6000).
+The assembly, annotation and all including analyses can be assessed in the following script.

+## Go to script 8.
+WGS_processing